Lou Reed: 1990–1999: Velvet Underground reunion and various projects

 Reed met John Cale for the first time in several years at Warhol's funeral in 1987.
 They worked together on the album Songs for Drella (April 1990), a song cycle about Warhol.
 On the album, Reed sings of his love for his late friend, and criticizes both the doctors who were unable to save Warhol's life and Warhol's would-be assassin, Valerie Solanas.
 In 1990, the first Velvet Underground lineup reformed for a Fondation Cartier benefit show in France.
 In June and July 1993, the Velvet Underground again reunited and toured Europe, including an appearance at the Glastonbury Festival; plans for a North American tour were canceled following a dispute between Reed and Cale.

 Reed had released his sixteenth solo album, Magic and Loss, in January 1992.
 The album is focused on mortality, inspired by the death of two close friends from cancer.
 In 1994, he appeared in A Celebration: The Music of Pete Townshend and The Who.
-In the same year, he and Morales were divorced.
 In 1995, Reed made a cameo appearance in the unreleased video game Penn & Teller's Smoke and Mirrors.
 If the player selects the "impossible" difficulty setting, Reed appears shortly after the game begins as an unbeatable boss who murders the player with his laser beam eyes.
 Reed then pops up on the screen and says to the player, "This is the impossible level, boys.
 Impossible doesn't mean very difficult, very difficult is winning the Nobel Prize, impossible is eating the sun."

 The Velvet Underground were inducted into the Rock and Roll Hall of Fame in 1996.
 At the ceremony, Reed, Cale and Tucker performed a song titled "Last Night I Said Goodbye to My Friend", dedicated to Sterling Morrison, who had died the previous August.
 In February 1996 Reed released Set the Twilight Reeling, and later that year, Reed contributed songs and music to Time Rocker, a theatrical interpretation of H. G. Wells' The Time Machine by experimental director Robert Wilson.
 The piece premiered in the Thalia Theater, Hamburg, and was later also shown at the Brooklyn Academy of Music in New York.

-From 1992, Reed was romantically linked to avant-garde artist Laurie Anderson, and the two worked together on several recordings.
-They married on April 12, 2008.
+In 1997, the BBC created a version of Perfect Day which featured many artists, including Reed.
+Initially created for advertising purposes, it was later released as a charity single for Children in Need and became a UK no.1 single.